-Natural Acne Care for Adults: A Nutritionist's Guide | Katie Stewart Wellness
+Natural Acne Help for Adults: A Nutritionist's Guide | Katie Stewart Wellness

 Katie Stewart Wellness

-Natural Acne Care · Evidence-Based Guide
+Natural Acne Help · Evidence-Based Guide

 There's a difference between "natural" as a marketing word and natural as a clinical approach.
 Slathering tea tree oil on your face is not a plan.
 A real natural protocol is built from your own functional lab data and addresses the specific system driving your breakouts: gut microbiome, hormone metabolism, blood sugar and insulin, mineral status, or inflammation.
 The work is often slower than Accutane (4 to 9 months versus 6 months of medication) but the result lasts, and you don't trade clear skin for liver stress, gut dysbiosis, or post-medication hormone disruption.